Buy one now! Save 5%!Get the best prices on the Go Boston Pass through the “Buy One Now link on the right.

-You’ve probably heard of the Go Boston Card as a frontrunner among the all-inclusive attraction pass game, but may find yourself wanting to know more before you think about purchasing.
+You’ve probably heard of the Go Boston All-Inclusive Pass as a frontrunner among the all-inclusive attraction pass game, but may find yourself wanting to know more before you think about purchasing.
 Check out this guide for all of the important information about the Go Boston Card, from how it works to how you save.

-What is the Go Boston Card?
+What is the Boston All-Inclusive Pass?

-The Go Boston Card is an all-inclusive attraction pass created by Smart Destinations.
+The Go Boston Pass is an all-inclusive attraction pass created by Go City.
 That means it acts as your admission ticket to any of the attractions included in the pass program.
-With the Go Boston Card, you have over 45 different attractions to choose from.
+With the Go Boston Pass, you have over 45 different attractions to choose from.
 You purchase the card in 1, 2, 3, 5, or 7-day increments, and the card can then be used for that number of consecutive days.
 The Go Boston Card activates with the first attraction use and expires at the end of the last calendar day.
 The Go Boston Card is a flexible attractions pass, so you don’t need to choose the Boston tourist attractions you want to see in advance.
 Consult the list of available attractions on the website or in the free, full-color guidebook that comes with your card, and then decide as you go along.

 What Boston Attractions Are Included?